adaptinglovecraft/adaptinglovecraft.com/src/content/submissions/concerning-fun-evil-texts-pt-1-or-why-they-cant-indict-the-cosmos.md

 when really, our reality is so different from the one depicted in the film.
-The Empty Man objectively resides beyond human grasp, so it is only natural that state violence should be powerless against him. *But why is it powerless against Hollywood?* I’d argue that herein lies the reason we must insist that the *Necronomicon* can only be plausibly evil in fictional space where instead of humans, all we have are characters, i.e. beings that by their very nature do not possess any kind of meaningful historical agency – they do what they’re
+The Empty Man objectively resides beyond human grasp, so it is only natural that state violence should be powerless against him. *But why is it powerless against patriarchy?* I’d argue that herein lies the reason we must insist that the *Necronomicon* can only be plausibly evil in fictional space where instead of humans, all we have are characters, i.e. beings that by their very nature do not possess any kind of meaningful historical agency – they do what they’re